THESE POLICIES ARE SUBJECT TO CHANGE. PLEASE CHECK THE COURT WEBSITE ON THE DAY OF YOUR HEARING TO VIEW THE CURRENT POLICIES.

 - Once in the Domestic Relations Court Building, any person who enters the Domestic Relations Court building and who appears to be ill, coughing, sneezing, or has a fever may, at the Court’s discretion, be asked to leave the building and reschedule their

-- Any person seeking a Domestic Violence Civil Protection Order who is ill and unable to come to the courthouse in person due to that illness shall contact the court at 330-643- 2368 to make alternative arrangements for that case to be
+- Any person seeking a Domestic Violence Civil Protection Order who is ill and unable to come to the courthouse in person due to that illness shall contact the court at 330-643- 2365 to make alternative arrangements.

 - The Remember the Children Program will continue as an e-learning course and Positive Solutions is resuming.
 The Working Together Program will be CANCELLED UNTIL FURTHER NOTICE.
 Please contact Family Court Services at (330) 643-2355 for more information on these programs.